MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-holograms-off.md

 # Turn holograms off and on when you're operating a guide in the Dynamics 365 Guides HoloLens app

 If you ever feel that holograms are getting in the way when you're operating a guide in the Microsoft Dynamics 365 Guides HoloLens app, you can turn them off with a glance.
-To turn off a hologram, gaze at the eye symbol on the bottom of the instruction card.
+To turn off a hologram, gaze at the eye symbol at the bottom of the instruction card.

 ![Screenshot of eye symbol at the bottom of the instruction card.](media/turn-off-holograms.jpg "Screenshot of eye symbol at the bottom of the instruction card")